 "God is a big meany?"

 Some also say that this puts God in a terrible light if He delights in the constant, unending, torment of souls.
-I agree, if He delights in it, but doubt very seriously if He does.
+I agree, if He delights in it, but doubt very seriously that He does.
 But again, what punishment is there in ceasing to exist?
 If there is one thing we can be sure about, it's that God does not need defending by anyone on this earth.
 He said it, and that's that.
 However, there are no easy answers for us humans on this because, after all the rhetoric, we are never told directly.

 "Poof"?
 No worries, mate...